Performing Artists

 Of the many leading roles Maria has performed, one of her signature roles has been “Pat Nixon” in Nixon in China, which has been recorded on the Naxos Label.
 Of her many career highlights, one remains the PBS telecast as “Mimi” in La bohème at New York City Opera’s Live from Lincoln Center National Broadcast.
 Maria’s favorite role to perform continues to be Madama Butterfly for the role itself and the many times she has performed it with her own children as Butterfly’s child, Sorrow.

 Maria has enjoyed the opportunity of premiering new operas and reviving more recent operas.
 She has created the role of “Mary” in Mark Adamo’s The Gospel of Mary Magdalene for San Francisco Opera.
-For Opera Theatre of St. Louis and Wexford Opera, Maria reimagined the newly reworked role of “Marie Antoinette” in the restaging of John Corigliano’s The Ghosts of Versailles.
+For Opera Theatre of St. Louis and Wexford Opera, Maria reimagined the newly reworked role of “Marie Antoinette” in the new production of John Corigliano’s The Ghosts of Versailles.
 Maria enjoyed singing “Blanche” in Previn’s A Streetcar Named Desire for Kentucky Opera.
-She has also recently premiered the role of “Krystyna” in Jake Heggie’s newly reworked opera Out of Darkness with The Atlanta Opera.
+She has also recently premiered the role of “Krystyna” in Jake Heggie’s newly reworked opera Out of Darkness/Two Remain with The Atlanta Opera.
 Other recent engagements include “Nedda” in I pagliacci and “Violetta” in La traviata with Imperial Symphony Orchestra, “Pat Nixon” in Nixon in China with San Diego Opera, the title role of Suor Angelica with Intermountain Opera Company and Opera Santa Barbara, the title role of Madama Butterfly with San Antonio Opera.
 Along with Maria’s extensive operatic career, she has also been a soloist with Boston Symphony, Chicago Symphony, Phoenix Symphony, Charlotte Symphony, Chicago’s Music of the Baroque, Baltimore Symphony, Ravinia Music Festival, Grant Park Music Festival, Minnesota Symphony, Elgin Symphony and Kansas City Symphony.
 With years of training at the beginning of Maria’s career, she is a proud alumna of Lyric Opera Center for American Artists (Ryan Opera Center), The Santa Fe Opera Apprenticeship Program, Opera Theatre of Saint Louis Chorus Apprenticeship, Opera Colorado Young Artist Center and Inspiration Point Fine Arts Colony now known as Opera in the Ozarks at Inspiration Point.
-Maria received her MM/Voice and DMA/Voice from The University of Kansas and her BME/Choral degree from UMKC where she is currently an Associate Voice Professor.
-Additionally, she is a visiting artist teacher at Judson University’s DCWPA.
-She is the founder and currently the General and Artistic Director of Midwest Opera Theater.
-Most importantly, Maria and her husband, Robert Kania are dedicated and proud parents to four amazing children.

 Chicago-based mezzo soprano Emma Dickens is praised for her intelligent characterizations and rich vocalism.
 In 2023, Dickens made her mainstage debut with both Chicago Lyric Opera and Santa Fe Opera.
 In the course of her operatic career, Dickens has been engaged by Boston Lyric Opera, Opera Theatre of St. Louis, Union Avenue Opera, Chicago Opera Theater, Chicago Folks Operetta, Cincinnati Opera, Des Moines Metro Opera, Tanglewood Music Festival, Ravinia Festival, and South Bend Symphony.
 Dickens was named Winner of the 2020 Kansas City District MET Council Auditions, and Semi-finalist in the Lotte Lenya Competition presented by the Kurt Weill Institute.
 Ms. Sorenson is a full-time ensemble member of The Lyric Opera of Chicago, and a proud new mom!